Powerful quake rocks Turkey and Syria, kills more than 1,300

 In the Turkish city of Adana, one resident said three buildings near his home were toppled.
 “I don’t have the strength anymore,” one survivor could be heard calling out from beneath the rubble as rescue workers tried to reach him, said the resident, journalism student Muhammet Fatih Yavus.

 “Because the debris removal efforts are continuing in many buildings in the earthquake zone, we do not know how high the number of dead and injured will rise,” Turkish President Recep Tayyip Erdogan said.
-“Hopefully, we will leave these disastrous days behind us in unity and solidarity as a country and a nation.”
+“Our hope is that we recover from this disaster with the least loss of life possible.”

-The quake, which was centered north of the Turkish provincial capital of Gaziantep, was felt as far away as Cairo.
-It sent residents of Damascus rushing into the street, and jolted awake people in their beds in Beirut.
+The quake, felt as far away as Cairo, was centered north of Gaziantep, a Turkish provincial capital.

 It struck a region that has been shaped on both sides of the border by more than a decade of civil war in Syria.
 On the Syrian side, the swath affected is divided between government-held territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
 Turkey, meanwhile, is home to millions of refugees from that conflict.